AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 * _Careful Step_ - While you [[Action Economy#^665abd|disengage]], you may move through the space of unwilling creatures, given you have enough movement to spend to get to their other side.
 When you do, they may attempt an [[Action Economy#Opportunity Attacks|opportunity attack]] against you.
 Unless you are hit by the creature, you succeed in moving through their space.
 If you are hit, you still expend your movement but do not move, but may try again.
 * _Choke_ - While grappling, restraining or toppling another creature, you may still use your weapon to make an attack with it with advantage, as you grapple the creature using your weapon.
 The attack's damage die has its size reduced by 1, but the weapon's traits remain the same. ^171e67
-* _Fan_ - You may use a [[Action Economy#^359f07|minor interaction]] to draw two light weapons and hold them in one hand.
-	If you have three or less light weapons with the Thrown trait held this way in one hand, you may throw each from this hand with no penalty.
+* _Fan_ - If you have not attacked with a medium weapon during your action, when making an [[Action Economy#^941070|attack]] quick action, you may draw a light weapon as a part of your attack.
 * _Shield Bash_ - While wielding a shield, you may use it as a weapon.
 It deals bludgeoning damage according to the shield's weight category (1d4 for light, 1d6 for medium, 1d8 for heavy).
 Proficiency with shield attacks is gained as part of your shield proficiency, and the weapon is considered of the pugilist style. ^96f2d9
 * _Swift Grab_ - You may make a [[Action Economy#^b70e3f|brawl action]] as a quick action, but doing so gives the target a +2 bonus to their Resilience saving throw. ^a688fd
 ### Parrying Strike